Why Make a List of Interests You Have? [Self-Improvement 26]

 How much time you have for your hobbies?

 You are left with 8 hours of “free” time.
-The numbers above should make it blindingly obvious why you would need to work a job that you are interested in and really love to do.
+The numbers above should make it blindingly obvious why you must work a job that you are interested in and love to do.

 This 16-hour block of waking time is your budget for having fun and interesting stuff to do.